 What We Learned: Van

-As mentioned, we learned that it’s a necessity when traveling with someone to have app symmetry.
-It should be noted that after Donna returned to Buffalo and I was on my own I didn't get lost once and I found awesome places to stay for free using Campendium.
+As mentioned, we learned that it’s a necessity when traveling with someone to have app symmetry—strangely enough after Donna returned to Buffalo and I was on my own I didn't get lost once and I found awesome places to stay for free using Campendium.
 The one exception was the two nights in L.A. where I stayed at an urban RV park at a cost of $84 per night.
 I didn’t want to deal with L.A. traffic getting out to the woods and there was an In-N-Out within walking distance of the RV park.

 If you’re going to do this van life thing you have to expect the way you eliminate your waste products is going to be radically altered.
 We don’t have a permanent solution built into our van yet and for now are using a bucket with a toilet seat screwed on top.
 But even when we do have a permanent solution, it’s not going to be much different.
 There are plenty of options—some fancy and expensive and some rudimentary, like our bucket.
 While I had zero issues with either the campsite dump or burying it, I think Donna would like something that’s a little more classy.
 Also, as you might imagine, in a van with thirty square feet of living space privacy will be an issue when using the facilities and changing clothes, which leads to our third observation.

 Learn to be dirty.
 Just like toilet habits need to be adjusted, you're going to have to get used to not taking a shower every day or every three days or whatever.
-Being stuck at home during the pandemic we didn't shower for days and days, so we were primed for the daily on the road baby wipe shuffle.
+Being stuck at home during the pandemic we were pretty loose with the shower schedule, so we were primed for the daily on the road baby wipe shuffle.
 Same for your clothes.
-Despite it being pretty hot and sweaty I’d wear a t-shirt and shorts for a couple of days—in fact, even with access to a washer/dryer I’d wear shorts three, four, five days at a time.
+Despite it being pretty hot and sweaty I’d wear a t-shirt and shorts for a couple of days at a time.
 We did this even though we had a full shower with hot water in the van.

 For us, the shower in the van is mostly a waste of prime van real estate.
 We bought our rig from an itinerant nurse completely finished.
 At the time we thought a full shower (36x24) was a must.
 But as it turned out, we hardly used it at all.
 Since we’re not doing the van life full time and will be in warmer climates when we do, an outdoor and collapsible shower would be more practical for us.
-The outdoor type would just be a feeder hose and a shower head that runs from our water tank at the back of the van.
-Using the plumbing infrastructure already in the van, a collapsible shower is just a curtain attached to hooks on the ceiling and a basin that collects water over the existing drain—see pic below..
+The outdoor type would run off our existing plumbing at the back of the vand and inside were going fully collapsible with a curtain attached to hooks on the ceiling and a basin that collects water over the existing drain—see pic below..

 So since we learned we don’t really need that big permanent shower we plan on building a multi-purpose bench that will house a cooler style refrigerator, our more permanent toilet, and a drain for our collapsible shower.
 It will also fold out for a third person to sleep in the van.